-The POST keys, if pressed after the keyboard POST indicator displays and before the last (speaker) POST indicator displays, cause the system to start services or to initiate service mode boots used for configuring the system and diagnosing problems.
-The keys are described below:
+The POST keys, if pressed after the keyboard POST indicator displays and before the last POST indicator (speaker) displays, cause the system to start services or boot modes used for configuring the system and diagnosing problems.
+The system will beep to remind you to press the POST key (if desired) at the appropriate time.
+The keys are described as follows: